NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 Oh, by the way, a release plan will **not** be generated if the ``-k --kerlist`` argument is provided.

+If you run NBP in label mode (that is, only to generate kernel labels), the ``--plan`` parameter can be the name of a single kernel.
+More information on :ref:`source/43_using_npb:-x, --xml`.

 ``-f FAUCET, --faucet FAUCET``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^